kakao/network-node-manager/README.md

 # IPVS Node Controller

-ipvs-node-controller is the kubernetes controller that solves External-IP issue with IPVS proxy mode.
+ipvs-node-controller is the kubernetes controller that solves External-IP (Load Balancer IP) issue with IPVS proxy mode.
 IPVS proxy mode has various problems, and one of them is that the External-IP assigned through the LoadBalancer type service with externalTrafficPolicy=Local option cannot access inside the cluster.
 More details on this issue can be found at [here](https://github.com/kubernetes/kubernetes/issues/75262). ipvs-node-controller solves this issue. ipvs-node-controller is based on [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).

 ## Deploy